sgmurphy/wordpress-plugins/filester/readme.txt

 This file manager plugin is dedicated to boosting your productivity in managing WordPress.
 All necessary file operations are fully provided and tested on a variety of servers and browsers.

-Another thing you will appreciate about it is the **clean and compact UI/UX** to make the editing and transferring of directory files and folders **extra faster**.
+Another thing you will appreciate about it is the clean and compact UI/UX, which makes editing and transferring directory files and folders extra fast.

 **Did you know?**
 More than [700,000 WordPress websites](https://www.wordfence.com/blog/2020/09/millions-of-sites-targeted-in-file-manager-vulnerability-attacks/) were attacked during September 2020.